Ha-Duong-88/MechaCar_Statistical_Analysis/README.md

 •	correlation and linear regression tests
 •	comparing frequency distribution using chi-squared test

-Two datasets (MechaCar_MPG and Suspension_Coils) were imported into RStudio integrated development environment (IDE) for R to perform the computation and analysis.
+Two datasets (MechaCar_MPG and Suspension_Coils) were imported into RStudio integrated development environment (IDE) in order to use R to perform the computation and analysis.

 Analysis: Write a short summary using a screenshot of the output from the linear regression, and address the following questions: